 How long do you cook a roast at 350 degrees?

+The best temperature for slow cooking meat is 350F degrees.
 For a 3-4 pound pot roast, cook with the lid on for about 3 hours or until the meat easily shreds.

-Dutch Oven Pot Roast with Vegetables
+Dutch Oven Pot Roast Recipe

 - 3 tablespoons olive oil

-- 3 cloves garlic minced
+- 3 cloves garlic (minced)

 - 3 cups beef broth

-- Preheat the oven to 350 degrees F.
+- Preheat the oven to 350° degrees F.

-- Reduce the heat to medium high.
-Pour in the wine and scrape any browned bits from the bottom of the pot with a wooden spoon.
+- Remove the meat to a plate.
+Reduce the heat to medium and pour in the wine.
+Scrape the browned bits up from the bottom of the pot with a wooden spoon.

-- Pour in the broth and stir.
+- Stir in the garlic and stir.